Table of contents

 - Zoho CRM

-As the name suggests, these CRMs are focused on giving you insights into your sales data.
+As the name suggests, these CRMs are focused on giving you insights into your sales data and managing your customers.
 You can use this to make better decisions about your sales strategy and operations.

 They typically include features such as reporting and analytics, so you can track your KPIs and performance over time.
 Additionally, they often include predictive analytics, so you can identify trends and make projections about future sales.